cheddar beer bread rolls

 2. Place the dough in a lightly buttered large container, cover with cling film and leave in a warm place to rise for about an hour and a half.

 3. Prepare a large, deep baking tray about 30 x 30cm or similar by lining it with parchment or greasing lightly with butter.

 4. Turn the risen dough out onto lightly floured surface and divide into 16 pieces, each weighing about 95g.
 Shape them into tight balls and place in the tray, evenly spaced.
 Cover with a plastic wrap or slip the tray into a plastic bin liner and leave in a warm place to puff up considerably, for an hour and a quarter.

 5. Preheat the oven to 200C/400F/gas 6.
 When the bread rolls have risen, brush them with the melted butter and sprinkle some Cheddar on each one.

 6. Transfer the tray into the oven and bake for 20 minutes.
-Ideally they will have merged into pull-away rolls; mine were only just kissing because my tray was a little too large.
+Ideally they will have merged into pull-away rolls; mine are only just kissing because my tray is a little too large.

 7. Remove from the oven and let the bread rolls cool down for 15 minutes before serving.
-Freeze the surplus; they keep well for a couple of days.
+Freeze the surplus, but they keep well for a couple of days.